Central hub for sports at The University of Warwick

-Replacing all current sporting facilities on campus, the Hub will feature a sports hall, a swimming pool, fitness suites, climbing and bouldering walls and flexible studio spaces, as well as squash courts, outdoor 3G sports pitches and netball courts.
-It will also be the official training ground of Coventry’s Wasps Netball super-league team.
+Replacing all current sporting facilities on campus, the Hub features a sports hall, a swimming pool, fitness suites, climbing and bouldering walls and flexible studio spaces, as well as squash courts, outdoor 3G sports pitches and netball courts.
+It is the official training ground of Coventry’s Wasps Netball super-league team.

-Externally there will be sports pitches, netball courts, car parking and hard & soft landscaping.
+Externally there are sports pitches, netball courts, car parking and hard & soft landscaping.